Spitak: Demographics

-As of the 2011 census, the population of the town is 12,881.
-Currently, the town has an approximate population of 11,000 as per the 2016 official estimate.
+In the 2011 census, the population of the town was 12,881.
+Currently, the town has an approximate population of 13,133 as per the 2022 census.
+Spitak has a population of ethnic Armenians who belong to the Armenian Apostolic Church.
+The regulating body of the church is the Diocese of Gougark, seated in Vanadzor.
+The church of Holy Resurrection opened in 2001 is the town's church.

+At the beginning of the 19th century, many Armenian migrants from Khoy and Muş who were resettled in the town.
+In December 1988, around 4,000 people were killed in Spitak as a result of the devastating earthquake.
+Upon the breakout of the First Nagorno-Karabakh War in 1988, around 500 Armenian refugees from Azerbaijan were resettled in Spitak.

 Culture

 Spitak has a cultural house, 3 public libraries, many cinema theatres, a municipal theater, and an ethnographic museum.

 The cultural heritage of the town includes an archaeological site from the 2nd millennium BC, the ruins of an ancient settlement on the nearby Sardar hill from the 1st millennium BC, as well as a bridge on the Pambak river dating back to the 19th century.

 The Spitak day is celebrated every year on July the 15th.

 Transportation

 Spitak is an important hub for transportation in Armenia.
 The M-3 Motorway that connects Yerevan with Tbilisi passes through the town.
 The M-7 Motorway the connects Gyumri with Vanadzor starts from Spitak.

 The town is also home to the Spitak railway station, almost midway between Yerevan and Tbilisi.